ginapult/ginapult.github.io/git.md

 Git is a DVCS that stores data in a file system made up of snapshots.
 Each time you save a changed version of your project — called **commit** — Git creates a snapshot of the file and stores a reference to it.
 If the file hasn't changed, Git only stores a reference to the already-stored identical version of it.

 ### Local Operations
 Git mostly relies on local operations because most necessary information can be found in local resources.
-This allows for process expediency because a project’s history resides on the local disk, eliminating the need to fetch history information from the server, and allowing one to continue work on a project even when not online or on a VPN.
+This allows for process expediency, eliminates the need to fetch history information from the server, and allows you to continue work on a project even when not online or on a VPN.

 ### Tracking Changes
 Every single change applied to any file or directory is tracked by Git.
-And, as the gatekeeper, Git will always detect file corruption or loss of information in transit.
+Git is like a gatekeeper that always detects file corruption or loss of information in transit.

 ### Loss of Data
 Git is set up to greatly minimize the possibility of irreversible damage to files, such as accidentally lost data.
 Git makes it extremely difficult for a snapshot of your file that is committed to be lost.